TV Entertainment Centers

 After

-Floor to ceiling, the grid pattern accent wall fills the staircase wall with confidence.
-The deep black finish — applied uniformly across both the trim profiles and the recessed field — creates a seamless, almost graphic effect where the raised grid reads as shadow rather than color contrast.
-It's a bold choice that works beautifully against the warm oak handrail and the white stair skirt board running up the center of the wall.
+Floor to ceiling, the grid pattern fills that staircase wall without apology.
+Because the deep black went on uniformly over both the trim profiles and the recessed field, the raised grid reads as shadow rather than color contrast.
+It's a committed choice, and it holds its own against the warm oak handrail and the white stair skirt board running up the center of the wall.

 After: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL